vitessio/website/content/en/docs/user-guides/schema-changes/_index.md

 - Using online schema change tools, such as [gh-ost](https://github.com/github/gh-ost) and [pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html).
 These tools _emulate_ an `ALTER TABLE` statement by creating a _ghost_ table in the new desired format, and slowly working through copying data from the existing table, while also applying ongoing changes throughout the migration.
   Online schema change tools can be throttled on high load, and can be interrupted at will.
 - Run the migration independently on replicas; when all replicas have the new schema, demote the `primary` and promote a `replica` as the new `primary`; then, at leisure, run the migration on the demoted server.
-Two consideratoin to using this approach are:
+Two considerations if using this approach are:
   - Each migration requires a failover (aka successover, aka planned reparent).
   - Total wall clock time is higher since we run the same migration in sequence on different servers.